mona-mp/mariadb-k8s/README.md

 - initDb: it loads .env file to get database config and after that called all functions which are used to connect ro database and create table
 - initaliseHandlers: in this function we have four routes which are maped to their related handler.
 - main: called initDb and initaliseHandlers functions and create router.

+# Preparing GitLab CI/CD
+&ensp;I just write some bash scripts, define all the automated tasks in a .gitlab-ci.yml file in the root of the repo, and with a few more small configuration steps.Three stages are defined in the CI/CD :\
+&ensp;&ensp;&ensp;test: it is an simple automated testing of the Golang code.\
+&ensp;&ensp;&ensp;build: just build the docker image and push it to dockerhub.\
+&ensp;&ensp;&ensp;deploy:  releasing an app to production.